nhsconnect/FHIR-NRLS-API/pages/development/general_api_guidance/nrl_error_guidance.md

 |400|error|not-found|ORGANISATION_NOT_FOUND|Organisation record not found|The ODS code in the custodian and/or author element is not resolvable - [ods code].|

 ## Invalid NHS Number
-Used to inform a client that an NHS Number used in a provider pointer create or consumer search interaction is invalid.
+Thrown when an NHS Number used in a `Create` or `Search` interaction is invalid.

 The following table summarises the HTTP response codes, along with the values to expect in the `OperationOutcome` in the response body for this exception scenario.